bbrewer97202/gulp-project-boilerplate/README.md

 # gulp-project-boilerplate
-Boilerplate directory structure and gulp.js tasks for web projects.
+Boilerplate directory structure with gulp and webpack tasks for CommonJS web projects.

 ## Overview
 Use as a starting point for front-end development.
-* Source directory ("src") contains all source files.
+Source directory ("src") contains all source files.
 Build tasks create development ("dev") and production ("dist") instances.
-* Assumes a CommonJS module pattern approach for JavaScript (framework-agnostic).
-* SASS generates CSS.

 ## Installation
-After cloning the project, cd into the "src" directory and run the following to install the node.js dev dependencies:
+After cloning the project, cd into the "src" directory and install the node.js dev dependencies:
 ```sh
 $ npm install
 ```